-Advanced Certificate programs are open to individuals who already hold hold a master's degree or students currently enrolled in a graduate degree program at the School of Information.
+Advanced Certificate programs are open to individuals who already hold a master's degree or students currently enrolled in a graduate degree program at the School of Information.

 Use archival principles and practices to make available documentary materials and historical evidence with long-term value to researchers and the public.